mylokaye/AI-Email-Review/README.md

 ---

-### Option 2: Manual Prompt Injection (Free or Pro Plans)
+### Option 2: ChatGPT Projects

-1. Open a new chat in ChatGPT
+1. Open Projects
-2. Paste the full CX Strategy Module prompt into the first message
+2. Paste the full CX Strategy Module prompt into Instructions
 3. Use the invocation format shown below

 ---